jeremydumais/CPP-SMTPClient-library/README.md

 ## 📰 What's new

+- Version 1.1.11:
+    - Fix the error 554 5.0.0 ("failed to create parser: unexpected EOF") when sending multipart messages via ProtonMail Bridge due to missing closing MIME boundary (--sep--).
+    - Prevented catastrophic backtracking in isEmailAddressValid() regex that caused crashes when validating complex email addresses (e.g., from mailersend.com).
+Updated regex to avoid unescaped dots and added a more robust pattern.
+    - Adjust the line length of the MIME attachments to 76 (excluding CRLF) to comply with RFC 2045.
+    - Add a log level to the multiple clients.
+The log level is for the level of details of the communication log between the client and the server.
+Choices are : None, ExcludeAttachmentsBytes and Full.
+Default is ExcludeAttachmentsBytes.
+    - Add the Date header field in outgoing emails to comply with RFC 2822.
+    This is a required field and it was missing in the previous versions.
 - Version 1.1.10:
     - Solve the issue where STARTTLS is not recognized if it is returned as the last response from the mail server.